Blue1993/Pseq2Sites/README.md

 Pseq2Sites predicts binding site for multi-chain proteins. \
 Each chain sequence is separated by ',' delimiter.

-If predict the binding site of single chain, separate each chain.
+If predicting the binding site of a single chain on a multi-chain protein, separate each chain and write the chain info in each row.

 For more details input file format, see *_data.csv file in datasets/examples dir.